 Sunlight, fresh air, and movement are all incredibly powerful natural mood boosters.
 The trick lies in actually doing them, which is usually the biggest challenge.

-Spending time with people you care about is another way to uplift your mood.
+Spend time with people you care about.
+Another way to uplift your mood.

-Sharing what you’ve been going through with someone you love and trust is a wonderful way to come back to the present, and feel less alone.
+Share what you’ve been going through with someone you love and trust.
+This is a wonderful way to come back to the present, and feel less alone.

 Separate Self from Situation

-Separate Self from Situation There will be another opportunity for you out there.There are times where disappointment over not getting a job you were excited about or suffering a painful breakup can completely take the wind out of your sails and leave you feeling extremely low.
+Separate Self from Situation There will be another opportunity for you out there.There are times when you are disappointed over not getting a job you were excited about or you suffer a painful breakup that can completely take the wind out of your sails.
+It leaves you feeling extremely low.

-In these moments the inner critic—you know, the voice of not being good enough, young enough, whatever enough—will dominate.
-It will pile right on top of whatever anguish you’re already experiencing, making it even more overwhelming and painful.
+In these moments the inner critic, you know, the voice of not being good enough, young enough, whatever enough, will dominate.
+It will pile right on top of whatever anguish you’re already experiencing.
+Thus making it even more overwhelming and painful.

-Here’s where it’s incredibly important to separate you—your inherent worth and lovability and light as a human being—from the situation.
-Not being chosen for something in no way diminishes your light.
+Here’s where it’s incredibly important to separate you, your inherent worth and lovability and light as a human being, from the situation.
+If you are not chosen for something it in no way diminishes your light.
 It doesn’t devalue you; it says NOTHING about your worthiness.
 Failing at something or not being chosen does not mean that you are a failure or a reject.
 It happens to everyone, it’s a part of life.

-There will be another opportunity for you out there, and when you’re feeling stronger, there may be a lesson to be learned from the overall experience.
+There will be another opportunity for you out there, and when you feel stronger, there may be a lesson to be learned from the overall experience.

 Disrupt ANTS

-These thoughts are spontaneous and negative, and without us being consciously aware of them—you know how it is when thoughts are just there, running in a loop in the background—they can cast a shadow over the day before we even realize what’s going on.
+These thoughts are spontaneous and negative, and we are usually not consciously aware of them.
+You know how it is when thoughts are just there, running in a loop in the background, they can cast a shadow over the day before we even realize what’s going on.

 In order to get rid of these thoughts and the anxiety and worry they cause, you have to notice them.

-They may arrive in the form of pessimism, all or nothing thinking, jumping to negative conclusions, magnifying negative events and minimizing positives, constantly judging yourself and feeling like you’re not measuring up, and not applying logic or reason to your thinking.
+They may arrive in the form of pessimism, all or nothing thinking, jumping to negative conclusions, magnifying negative events and minimizing positives.
+In addition, when you constantly judge yourself and feel like you’re not measuring up, you are not applying logic or reason to your thinking.

 Once you notice your thoughts, it’s important to have an antidote.
 This can be a visual of a stop sign, preventing them from moving forward.
 Or you can picture capturing them into a jar, screwing on the lid, and putting them on a shelf for another day.

-It’s important to remember that in many cases, what you’re thinking isn’t even true, and thus you’re letting your mood and day be affected by something that has no basis in reality.
+It’s important to remember that in many cases, what you think isn’t even true, and thus you let your mood and day be affected by something that has no basis in reality.

 If you’re struggling to reframe negative thoughts, therapy can help.
-Give us a call.If you’re struggling to reframe negative thoughts, this is a skill a therapist can help you with.
+Give us a call.If you struggle to reframe negative thoughts, a therapist can help you.

-Again, the key lies in noticing the thoughts, and calling it out—disrupting the pattern—when it occurs.
+Again, the key lies when you notice the thoughts, and call it out.
+You disrupt the pattern when it occurs.
 It may feel cumbersome and tedious at first, and you also may be shocked at how often your thoughts take a turn for the negative.

 Old patterns are hard to break, and our minds are wired to focus on perceived threats.
-But, as you keep redirecting the mind, each day you’ll find yourself needing to do it less and less.
+But, as you continue to redirect the mind, each day you’ll find yourself needing to do it less and less.

 The more you learn to manage your mind and create a more positive inner space, the less chance your mind has to run amok and end up managing you.